hybridx/jbot/README.md

 # JIRA Bot 👋

-A jira bot which fetches JIRA issues for you and a bunch of other stuff
+A bot that retrieves the JIRA issue details from your JIRA server.

 ## Usage (Commands)